The Japanese martial art of Aikido was developed by Morihei Ueshiba (known

 The above text was adapted from an article by George Simcox, the long time Chief Instructor of the Virginia Ki Society

-Visit this site to learn about Tohei Sensei's other important teacher, and the link between yoga and Ki Aikido:https://www.stlki.org/nakamura.shtml
+Visit this site to learn about Tohei Sensei's other important teacher, and the link between yoga and Ki Aikido:http://www.stlki.org/nakamura.shtml

 To read an excellent biography about O'Sensei click to this page: aikidofaq.com/history/osensei.html